Why going plant-based feels so hard

 When you put these six things together, change stops feeling so hard.

 You're finally working with yourself instead of against yourself.
-You know where you're going and why it matters, you're taking it one step at a time, you're eating food you actually enjoy, you've decided that your own health is worth making time for, you're being kind to yourself when you mess up, and you're surrounding yourself with voices and perspectives that make this lifestyle feel normal and keep you going.
+You're eating food you actually enjoy, you're taking it one step at a time, you've decided that your own health is worth making time for, you're being kind to yourself when you mess up, you're surrounding yourself with positive influences that motivate you to keep going, and you know exactly where you're headed and why it matters to you so much.

-If this resonates with you, join my newsletter.
+If this all makes sense to you, join my newsletter.

-Every week, I share insights, practical tips, and simple meal ideas to help you stay consistent.
-Plus, you’ll hear when I have openings for 1-on-1 support if that’s something you’re interested in.
+I'd love to walk alongside you and support you on your journey.
+Every week, I share things I've learned and simple meal ideas to help you stay consistent.
+Plus, you'll hear when I have openings for 1-on-1 support if that's something you're interested in.